 Table of Contents

 With Glossika, you can learn a new language from any source language, which is really convenient if your native language isn’t English.
 By using a machine-learning algorithm, Glossika optimizes your learning experience by helping you achieve a decent level of fluency in the shortest time possible.

 You should know upfront that Glossika is best for intermediate and advanced speakers.
 In fact, it might actually be a little frustrating if you’re a complete beginner.
 Even the most basic level throws you into the deep end with complete sentences, so it’s hard to identify vocabulary and patterns at first.
 This is a similar problem to the Speechling app.

 It’s still a solid way to beef up your language skills, even though its price is a lot higher than its competitors.
 This Glossika review shows you everything the app offers so you can decide if the price is worth it for you.

 Glossika Free Trial

 Glossika offers a free 7-day trial.
 You can access all of Glossika’s content in all 64 languages.
 It isn’t necessary to enter any credit card information either, so there’s no risk involved.
 Setting up an account is simple, and the free trial is the best way to see if you like the platform.

 Glossika offers a huge discount of 55% off for students.
-The student price for Glossika is $13.95 per month for the monthly plan or $11.25 per month for the annual plan.
+The student price for Glossika is $7.65 per month.
 All you have to do is verify your student email address to receive the discount.